TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Remove-B1AddressReservation.md

 Accept wildcard characters: False
 ```

-### -Space
+### -id
-The IPAM space the reservation is contained in
+The id of the Address Reservation to remove.
+Accepts pipeline input.

 ```yaml
 Type: String